Contact our corporate or local offices directly.

 LED, etc.,) then locates a corresponding Component Template in the target Workspace (LED).
 This Template is applied to the import of those components, which then specifies the import settings such as a target folder (

-Components/LED), parameter mapping, parameter value units, and so on – suitable templates are available in the Workspace if the sample data including option was selected during activation of an Altium 365 Workspace or installation of Altium Concord Pro.
+Components/LED), parameter mapping, parameter value units, and so on – suitable templates are available in the Workspace if the sample data including option was selected during activation of an Altium 365 Workspace or installation of Altium On-Prem Enterprise Server.

 The results of the library import, as newly created Workspace components, can be seen in both the Explorer and Components panels.
 Imported components include all models, parameters as interpreted by the applied Component Template(s), Part Choices derived from Supplier Link source data, and any reference links or files.

 Notable points regarding the library import process are:

 Monolithic libraries (those that contain multiple types of components) are automatically split into subgroups, where each group represents a type of component found in that library.
 The groups are processed as individual libraries.

 Components/UncategorizedWorkspace folder.
 Before the import is run, this can be resolved by applying Designator Mapping or Parameter Grouping in the Advanced (full UI) mode.
 Alternatively, you can proceed with the import and then modify the component's settings and folder at a later time, through the Explorer panel.

 The Library Importer's full GUI is presented when in Advanced mode, which offers detailed control over the management of libraries, component types, and component parameters.
 When combined with the Properties panel, the import of component libraries to the Workspace can be configured to your specific needs.
 Note that the importer's settings can be saved and restored by exporting/importing configuration files.